Joaquin-Gajardo/nigeria-crop-mask/README.md

 # :earth_africa: Nigeria Crop Mask :seedling:
-This repository contains the code and data supporting [Gajardo et. al (2023)](https://arxiv.org/abs/2312.10872), for training a pixel-wise LSTM binary classifier to predict cropland vs non-cropland from remote sensing data and using it to generate two cropland maps for Nigeria for the year 2020.
+This repository contains the code and data supporting [Gajardo et. al (2025)](https://www.sciencedirect.com/science/article/pii/S2667393225000109), for training a pixel-wise LSTM binary classifier to predict cropland vs non-cropland from remote sensing data and using it to generate two cropland maps for Nigeria for the year 2020.
 The code is largely based on the work of [Kerner et. al (2020)](https://arxiv.org/abs/2006.16866) from NASA Harvest, who build a similar cropland mask for Togo.

 Links:
+- :pencil: **[Paper](https://www.sciencedirect.com/science/article/pii/S2667393225000109):** Gajardo et. al (2025), *Evaluating the Role of Training Data Origin for Country-Scale Cropland Mapping in Data-Scarce Regions: A Case Study of Nigeria.*
+- :pencil: **[Preprint](https://arxiv.org/abs/2312.10872):** Gajardo et. al (2025), *Evaluating the Role of Training Data Origin for Country-Scale Cropland Mapping in Data-Scarce Regions: A Case Study of Nigeria.*
 - :clapper:**[Demo:](https://joaquingajardocastillo.users.earthengine.app/view/nigeria-cropland-maps)** a Google Earth Engine (GEE) app to interactively visualize the output maps map and compare them to the ESA WorldCover 2020 land cover map, size-by-side.
-- :pencil: **[Paper](https://arxiv.org/abs/2312.10872):** Gajardo et. al (2023), *Country-scale Cropland Mapping in Data-Scarce Settings Using Deep Learning: a Case Study of Nigeria.*
 - :open_file_folder:**[New Nigeria cropland dataset:](https://drive.google.com/drive/folders/1rJhh-UMknwOH14O-RFWpNfIViveUgE_5?usp=drive_link)** Google Drive link with the new hand-labelled binary Nigeria cropland dataset (labelled by one expert via remote photointerpretation) and the respective `hd5f` data arrays.
 - :eyes: **[Maps:](https://drive.google.com/drive/folders/10MO0rJZ66dHLTdHDP-kWi_Da8SpjDjNO?usp=sharing)** Google Drive link with the final cropland and cropland probability maps for Nigeria 2020.